Zalanshah64/Zalanshah64/README.md

 ## I'm an Engineer, and I love making cool stuff!
-- 🔭 I'm currently working on a [Terminal based Sudoku Project]()!
-- 🌱 I'm currently learning about Operating Systems
+- 🌱 I'm currently learning about computer security
 - 💬 Ask me about my shell prompt
 - ⚡ Fun fact: I teach a class at the University of Michigan, Ann Arbor!